bharat15-ml/docker-basics/README.md

 step-1 : Create the required docker file with all necessary dependency and requirements.

-stpe-2 : RUN the docker-build.sh to build and push a docker image to required repository. this script will take image name, tag and repository name as user parameter.
+step-2 : RUN the docker-build.sh to build and push a docker image to required repository. this script will take image name, tag and repository name as user parameter.

+step-3: Once the docker image is built, use the k8s deployment file for deployment and start using it.